ricbencar/shallow-wave-heights/README.md

-# Shallow Water Wave Heights calculator
+# Shallow Water Waves calculator

 ## Overview
 This program computes local shallow-foreshore wave-height distribution parameters using a **Composed Weibull distribution model** based on the work of **H. Groenendijk** in: